 From the time of inquiry through admission, attendance, graduation, and beyond, Averett University collects personal data.
-The personal data that Averett collects includes your name (legal and alternative), email address, mailing and permanent address, telephone numbers, birthdate, major/intended major, academic history-successes and failures, military services information, state/country of residence, length of residence, information relating to criminal history and disciplinary history, ethnic origin, native language, proficiency in additional language (such as English) and language proficiency (TOEFL), gender, athletic achievements, financial information, billing information, passport information, additional information we are required or authorized by law to collect and process in order to authenticate or identify you or the information you provide, as well as information that we may collect if you share it and provide consent, but will not require you to share: racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, health data, or information about your sex life or sexual orientation.
+The personal data that Averett collects includes your name (legal and alternative), email address, mailing and permanent address, telephone numbers, birthdate, major/intended major, academic history-successes and failures, military services information, state/country of residence, length of residence, information relating to criminal history and disciplinary history, ethnic origin, native language, proficiency in additional language (such as English) and language proficiency (TOEFL), gender, athletic achievements, financial information, billing information, passport information, additional information we are required or authorized by law to collect and process in order to authenticate or identify you or the information you provide, as well as information you choose to include in student forums, chat venues, and other social media.
+There are some categories of information that we may collect if you share it and provide consent, but will not require you to share: racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, health data, or information about your sex life or sexual orientation.